 Students who want to take this course need to be admitted to the Criminal Justice master’s program (Crime and Criminal Justice).

-Upon completing this course, students will be able to
+Upon completing this course, you will be able to (depending on the thesis format)

 The timetable of this course can be found in uSis.